 User=sv-serverto the [Service] section.

 Note: If you installed the server or SVM to run under a specific user, do not run it as root or a different user.
-This will cause conflicts with file permissions and will prevent the server from starting properly in the future.
+This causes conflicts with file permissions and prevents the server from starting properly in the future.